1. MONOLOGUE. Prepare a talk of AT LEAST 5 minutes on the subject. You may use the pictures above and the contents below if you wish:

 discerning: able to show good judgement about the quality of somebody/something.
 E.g. The discerning customer will recognize this as a high quality product.
 To the discerning eye , the quality may seem quite poor.

-Soft-boiled: (of eggs) boiled for a short time so that the yolk is still soft or liquid.
-E.g. soft-boiled eggs.
+boiled for a short time so that the yolk is still soft or liquid.
+E.g.

 Over easy: (of fried eggs) turned over when almost cooked and fried for a short time on the other side.